Vascular Surgery in Kuala Lumpur (KL) | Prince Court Medical Centre

 Overview

-Our vascular surgeons are equipped to diagnose and treat a wide range of vascular conditions, including peripheral artery disease, venous disorders, aneurysms, and more.
+At Prince Court Medical Centre, our vascular surgeons are equipped to diagnose and treat a wide range of vascular conditions, including peripheral artery disease, venous disorders, aneurysms and other circulatory problems.

 • Persistent pain or cramping in the legs, especially during physical activity

-• Swelling in the legs or feet, along with changes in skin colour, such as turning pale, blue, or red
+• Swelling in the legs or ankles, along with changes in skin colour, such as turning pale, blue, or red

-• Enlarged, twisted veins that are visible under the skin, often in the legs, which cause discomfort, aching, or a heavy feeling
+• Visible varicose veins, which cause discomfort, aching, or a heavy feeling

 • Chronic wounds or ulcers, particularly in the legs or feet, that do not heal within a reasonable time

-• Persistent coldness in the hands or feet, even in warm environments
+• Numbness, coldness or weakness in the hands or feet, even in warm environments

 • Persistent abdominal pain or pulsating mass